range-vs/object-material-tool/README.md

 ### How it works?
 Sometimes, when exporting/decompiling/retrieving locations from builds incorrectly, you need to adjust a huge amount of materials.
 The program does it for you.
-All that is required is to have the config material_full.ini, which describes the custom sections.
+All that is required is to have the config material_full.ini(the file is in the root of the program, look for it there), which describes the custom sections.
 Sections can be replenished, the instruction will be described below

 ### Add-on instruction for the material_full.ini file: